silksil/personalLearnings/productivity.md

 - Product/market fit: Lean Startup Canvas, The Value Proposition Canvas, SPRINT

 #### 2.2 Break goals into manageable pieces
 After having devined (big) goals, you need to break them down into manageble pieces.
-That that you can relate to the life goals, and where you know daily from moment to moment what to do in order to achieve those goals.
-Instead of figuring what to do in the moment what to do, you can have fixed tiuemslots in which review and define tasks in relation to a goal, so you can preserve mental energy for finishing the task itself to reduce the temptedion in the moment the procastinate.
+Pieces you can relate to the life goals, and where you know daily from moment to moment what to do in order to achieve those goals.
+Instead of figuring what to do in the moment what to do, you can have fixed tiuemslots in which review and define tasks in relation to a goal, so you can preserve mental energy in the moment finishing the task itself and to be less tempted in the moment the procastinate.

 #### 2.3 Don't multitask
-The ability to disconnect, as opposed to the standard practice of answering a message, or checking the news every hour, allows you to get more things done that matter and prevent you from getting a chaotic brain:
+The ability to disconnect allows you to get more things done that matter and prevent you from getting a chaotic brain:
 > People who multitask all the time can’t filter out irrelevancy.
 They can’t manage a working memory.
 They’re chronically distracted.
 They initiate much larger parts of their brain that are irrelevant to the task at hand…they’re pretty much mental wrecks. — Clifford Nas

-#### 2.4 Remove distractions
-As suggested in the section above, multi-tasking fucks up your brain.
-This includes sneaking in answering a text or emails:
+Not multitasking includes not sneaking in answering a text or emails:
 > [...] it’s hard to shake the addiction even when you want to concentrate.
 To put this more concretely: If every moment of potential boredom in your life—say, having to wait five minutes in line or sit alone in a restaurant until a friend arrives—is relieved with a quick glance at your smartphone, then your brain has likely been rewired to a point where, like the “mental wrecks” in Nass’s research. — Cal Newport

-To reduce the chances of being distracted you can 1.) remove social media and other distracting apps, 2.) turn off notifications, 3.) use apps like Freedom to block content and 4.) use a headphone to block out sounds.
+To reduce the chances of being distracted you can create an enviroment with less distractions, such as removing social media, turn-off notifications, use apps like Freedom to block content and use a headphone to block out sounds.

-#### 2.5 Use your unconscious to solve problems
+#### 2.4 Use your unconscious to solve problems
 Decisions that require the application of strict rules, the conscious mind is required (e.g. doing math).
 Decisions that involve large amounts of information and vague, and perhaps even conflicting, constraints, your unconscious mind might be better in solving it.
 > Observations from experiments such as this one led Dijksterhuis and his collaborators to introduce unconscious thought theory (UTT)—an attempt to understand the different roles conscious and unconscious deliberation play in decision making.
 At a high level, this theory proposes that for decisions that require the application of strict rules, the conscious mind must be involved. [...]
 On the other hand, for decisions that involve large amounts of information and multiple vague, and perhaps even conflicting, constraints, your unconscious mind is well suited to tackle the issue. — Cal Newport

-#### 2.6 Doodle & visualize
+#### 2.5 Doodle & visualize
 Companies like Facebook and Google use doodling to work more productively and creatively.
 Science suggest that eople who doodle recall more information, have a deeper understanding of a concept and are better able to communicate it to others.
 > According to Professor Jackie Andrade at the University of Plymouth, doodling is our mind’s way of ensuring that we have enough cognitive stimulation to stay focused and remain engaged in an information exchange.
 And that’s not all.
 In my work as an information designer and visual thinker, I’ve learned that doodling, sketching and drawing is our mind’s way of reflecting information back to itself, allowing us to grasp it more efficiently.
 Until we can see something, in many ways we can’t really know it at all.
 As the 20th-century French artist Henri Matisse said, “To draw is to make an idea precise. — Sunni Brown